대수적 위상수학

 \[(X,Y)\mapsto C_\bullet(X\times Y;A),\quad (X,Y)\mapsto C_\bullet(Y\times X;A),\quad (X,Y)\mapsto C_\bullet(X;A)\otimes_AC_\bullet(Y;A),\quad (X,Y)\mapsto C_\bullet(Y;A)\otimes_AC_\bullet(X;A)\]

-together with the obvious maps between them; lifting these via Theorem 3 yields a commutative diagram in \(\Ch_{\geq0}(\lMod{A})\)
+then we can consider the obvious maps between these, and lifting these using Theorem 3 (Acyclic models theorem) yields the commutative diagram in \(\Ch_{\geq0}(\lMod{A})\)

 flip_map